gourmetjs/gourmet-ssr/docs/tutorial-5.md

 2. The user visits `/` to get the HTML page containing the latest news articles.
 3. The server receives the request and verifies the session cookie.
 4. The server calls `res.serve("main")` to render the page.
-5. Gourmet SSR calls the static `getInitialProps()` function of the page/view component.
+5. Gourmet SSR calls the static `getInitialProps()` function of the view component `NewsView`.
 6. The `getInitialProps()` function sends a HTTP GET request to the server API `/api/news` to fetch the latest news articles.
 7. The server API `/api/news` verifies the session cookie, and sends back the news articles.
-8. Gourmet SSR continues to render the initial content with the result of `getInitialProps()`.
+8. Gourmet SSR starts to render the initial content with the result of `getInitialProps()`.
 9. The server-rendered HTML page is sent back to the browser.
 10. The user clicks `Load more` button to fetch more articles.
 11. The browser sends a HTTP GET request to the server API `/api/news` to fetch more articles.
 12. The server API `/api/news` verifies the session cookie, and sends back the news articles.
-13. The browser appends new articles to the DOM.
+13. The browser appends the fetched articles to the DOM.

 Without a special care, the request will fail at #7, because the request is generated on the server-side, via the isomorphic `fetch` method provided by Gourmet SSR.
 Unlike the browser, the server-side `fetch` can't attach the session cookie to the request automatically.
 It always generates clean, cookie-less requests by default.
 There are possibly many solutions to this problem.
 A few examples are: